michal7kw/GeneScore/gene_scoring/README.md

 - `chunk_size`: Size of chunks for processing large datasets
 - `random_state`: Random seed for reproducibility

-For detailed parameter descriptions and additional options, see the function documentation.

 ## Requirements

 - Python ≥ 3.7